The electrifying history of Nikola Tesla

 At the same time, Italian-Irish inventor Guglielmo Marconi had been conducting his experiments with radio waves.
 In 1986, he sent a coded radio signal over 4 miles in England.

-The same year, he was granted the world’s first patent for wireless telegraphy, and eventually won the Nobel Prize for his work too.
+The same year, Marconi was granted the world’s first patent for wireless telegraphy and eventually won the Nobel Prize for his work too.

 Although the Nikola Tesla radio invention was arguably more robust, he wasn’t able to apply for a patent until 1897.